thedivinememe/the-ultimeme/README.md

  Null/not-null in silicon valley: https://www.youtube.com/watch?v=vIci3C4JkL0&ab_channel=vietanhle

-My primary inspirations were Dan Harmon’s Story Circle, and Joseph Campbell’s Hero’s Journey.
+My primary inspirations were Dan Harmon’s Story Circle, and Joseph Campbell’s Monomyth.
 Both are perfect examples of drawing a circle around a concept (creating a null) and defining it by everything else (not-null).
 In their case, they were defining "story" and "not-story".

 0 = null; which allows for 0 = 1.